Turn your photos and digital images into stitched treasures!

 I love nothing more than to capture moments in time with my camera, manipulate those photos, and then print them onto fabric to create digital art cloth.
 I then stitch and embellish these fabric images to create my own unique textile art.

 If you have ever wanted to learn how to print your own photos or images onto fabric and have them turn out perfect every time, this is the class you’ve been waiting for.
 You can use your fabric prints to create memory quilts, textile and quilt art, wearable art, photo quilts, and mixed media art – your creative options are endless.

-This class is self-paced
+This online class is self-paced

 and includes access

 This workshop is for anyone wanting to learn the basics of printing your own images, photos or digital designs onto fabric.
 If you want to learn more advanced techniques for printing your images onto fabric, consider the Inked Cloth Unleashed Workshop.